-Position Salaries per month (ISK) Number of months per person Senior personnel 1 (e.g. full professor) 730.000 Up to 36 months Senior personnel 2 (e.g. associate professor) 695.000 Up to 36 months Senior personnel 3 (e.g. assistant professor) 605.000 Up to 36 months Postdoctoral researcher 480.000 Up to 36 months Researcher 365.000 Up to 36 months Doctoral student 365.000 Up to 36 months Masters student 330.000 Up to 12 months
+Position Salaries per month (ISK) Number of months per person Senior personnel 1 (e.g. full professor) 755.000 Up to 36 months Senior personnel 2 (e.g. associate professor) 720.000 Up to 36 months Senior personnel 3 (e.g. assistant professor) 625.000 Up to 36 months Postdoctoral researcher 495.000 Up to 36 months Researcher 380.000 Up to 36 months Doctoral student 380.000 Up to 36 months Masters student 340.000 Up to 12 months

-4.3.2 OPERATIONAL EXPENSES
+3.3.2 OPERATIONAL EXPENSES

-This item consists of the total sum of all the necessary supplies for the project, with the exception of items coming under contracted services, overhead, and facilities.
+This item consists of the total sum of all the necessary supplies for the project, with the exception of costs associated with contracted services, overhead, and facilities.
 Operational expenses, and their relation to the proposed activities, must be justified in detail on the electronic proposal form, and when appropriate, with price quotes attached.
 Note that all unexplained cost will be rejected.

 Equipment for up to ISK 2 million can be included in the proposal for the total project period.
 Proposals for costly instruments and equipment shall be submitted to the Infrastructure fund, and not to funds described in this Handbook.
+Please note that the minimum amount for an application to the Infrastructure fund is ISK 2 million.

-4.3.3 TRAVEL EXPENSES
+3.3.3 TRAVEL EXPENSES

 This item consists of the total sum of travel and per diem expenses necessary for the progress of the project.
-All travel expenses must be justified and their relation to the project goal clearly explained.
+All travel expenses must be justified and their relation to the project goal(s) clearly explained.

-4.3.4 CONTRACTED SERVICES
+3.3.4 CONTRACTED SERVICES

-This item contains work not carried out by the participants in the project, which is necessary for the project's progress such as, access to research infrastructures.
-Publication cost for up to ISK 500,000 can be applied for during the project period.
-Contracted services and their relation to the proposed activities must be justified in detail on the electronic proposal form and price quotes must be attached.
-No overhead can be claimed for contracted services.
+This item consists of work not carried out by the participants in the project, which is necessary for the project's progress.
+Publication cost for up to ISK 500,000 can be applied for during the project period under this item.
+Contracted services and their relation to the proposed activities must be justified in detail on the electronic proposal form and price quotes must be attached when appropriate.
+No overhead expenses can be claimed for contracted services.

-4.3.5 OVERHEAD AND FACILITIES
+3.3.5 OVERHEAD AND FACILITIES

-Applicant can apply for funding for financing overhead and facilities for up to 25% on top of total cost of the project, excluding contracted services and equipment cost.
+Applicants can apply for funding for financing overhead and facilities for up to 25% on top of total cost of the project, excluding contracted services and equipment cost.
+Overhead expenses include costs related to, for example, office and research facilities, rent, utilities, support and auxiliary functions, purchases of literature, and purchases and maintenance of IT equipment and infrastructure such as computers.